li-xisheng/rebyte-docs/developers/design-your-agent/actions/model/language-model-chat.md

 ### Message Format

-Rebyte uses a similar message format as OpenAI.
+ReByte uses a similar message format as OpenAI.
 The message format is a JSON object with the following fields:

 * Role: could be one from 'user', 'system', or 'assistant'.
 * Content: content of this message.